mikolalysenko/mudb/CONTRIBUTING.md

         constructor(type:string, payload:any) { }
     }
     ```

-- But do put spaces **around** the colon for function return types.
+* But do put a space **after** the function name and spaces **around** the colon for function return types.
     ```ts
     function noop () : void { }
     ```

 ### misc

-- Avoid lines longer than 100 characters.
-- Use `const` by default.
+* Use `const` by default.
-- Use single quotes for strings.
-And prefer template literals over concatenations.
+* Use single quotes for strings.
+Use template literals instead of concatenations.
-- Always use semicolons.
-- Always surround loop and conditional bodies with curly braces.
+* Always surround loop and conditional bodies with curly braces.
+* Avoid lines longer than 80 characters.